 I was in a class called Interactive Systems Design and Technology.
 We had to build a web application with Python that used APIs to provide a useful service to people.
 It was election season, so we were all talking about world news.
-We realized that a lot of people, including us, just don't read the news, making us pretty ignorant about some really important events.
-We did some online research on this.
+We realized that a lot of people, including us, didn't know about some really important events.
+We did some quick online research.

 Why don't people read more news articles?

 Young people consume a huge portion of their news through social media because it's more convenient and consumable.
 But given the choice, people generally prefer a single, trusted news source.

 People often don't consume world news because of time constraints and other obligations

 Multiple sources sited "being overwhelmed" or "not knowing enough about what's going on" as reasons why they didn't read articles from news sites

 People obviously had trouble taking the first step in learning about global events.
 We played with how we could make world events more consumable.

 To address the fear of helping people easily "catch up" with events they may feel out of touch with, a timeline of important global happenings or topics that organizes stories into a linear narrative

 No wonder people feel overwhelmed.
 A feed of articles doesn't always show what concepts are most pressing or relevant.
 Maybe a "Topic Cloud" that uses news sources and social media to emphasize certain topics.
 We could make this more relevant to people by letting them customize the algorithm that highlights certain topics.